Novel triple barrier potential for axial gravitational perturbations of a family of Lorentzian wormholes: Linear, axial gravitational perturbations

-In this section we will study the behavior of each wormhole geometry and their stability under gravitational perturbations.
-The background metric of eq.(\ref{eq:gen_ellis_r}) is spherically symmetric and static but in the perturbed state it might not remain so.
+Going back to our channel of analysis, we have the background metric of eq.(\ref{eq:gen_ellis_r}) which is spherically symmetric and static but in the perturbed state it might not remain so.
 Following Chandrasekhar \cite{chandrasekhar_1985}, we use a non-stationary but axisymmetric metric to denote the perturbed state of the wormholes.
 The line element denoting such a geometry is of the form,

 The components of the metric are functions of ($t, r, \theta$) but not $\phi$, due to axial symmetry.
 Also, as is evident, since the metric components depend on $t$, the perturbed object will evolve with time as it should.
 In the unperturbed state, it reduces to the background wormhole geometry, with the metric functions given as,